Disney Fans, this is the only Tokyo Disney guide you will need. Look out for the ideal Tokyo Disneysea itinerary at the

 Tokyo Disneyland or Disneysea?

 Obviously both parks are incredibly magical and many swear by them being the best in the world.
-If you have the luxury of time, getting a 2-day Tokyo Disney Pass is a no brainer.
-But if you only have one day to spare, here’s a brief crackdown on the 2.
+If you have the luxury of time, spending two days to explore both parks is a no brainer.
+But if you only have one day to spare, here’s a brief crackdown on the two.

 Tokyo Disneyland is the classic of all classics.
 If you’re a fan of the immersive, magical experience unique to Disney Parks, this is the one.
 If you have young kids or are young at heart (aren’t we all? :P), Disneyland is without a doubt the one.
 The shows and parades are also known to be more extravagant and spectacular here compared to Disneysea.